RPi-Distro/pi-gen/README.md

  * `WPA_ESSID`, `WPA_PASSWORD` and `WPA_COUNTRY` (Default: unset)

-   If these are set, they are use to configure `wpa_supplicant.conf`, so that the raspberry pi can automatically connect to a wifi network on first boot.
+   If these are set, they are use to configure `wpa_supplicant.conf`, so that the Raspberry Pi can automatically connect to a wifi network on first boot.
 If `WPA_ESSID` is set and `WPA_PASSWORD` is unset an unprotected wifi network will be configured.
 If set, `WPA_PASSWORD` must be between 8 and 63 characters.

  * `ENABLE_SSH` (Default: `0`)

    Setting to `1` will enable ssh server for remote log in.
-Note that if you are using a common password such as the defaults there is a high risk of attackers taking over you RaspberryPi.
+Note that if you are using a common password such as the defaults there is a high risk of attackers taking over you Raspberry Pi.

  * `STAGE_LIST` (Default: `stage*`)